What one capability unlocks

 The fix isn't a sharper parse bolted on wherever a number looked wrong.
 It's a seam.
 At the point where external data enters, every value is checked against what it's supposed to mean, and the system returns one of two things: a value it can stand behind, or nothing, plus the reason it couldn't.
 A balance sheet that doesn't balance is flagged, not shown.
 A market value whose units can't be resolved is held back, not published.
 The product downstream reads from a layer that has already decided what it can and can't vouch for — so it never has to show a confident wrong number, because the boundary refused to manufacture one.

-This isn't theoretical.
-It runs in production under CompanyGraph, on a live financial-data pipeline built around a market-data provider.
+Underneath the map, the individual decisions are inspectable too.
 The conversion from a company's reporting currency into a comparable base is made explicit and visible, not assumed in passing:

 And the pipeline's state is a screen, not a guess.
 Every data type carries its own freshness window, and the admin shows, per service, exactly what's current, what's gone stale past that window, and what was never fetched — so an operator can answer "is this right?" without reading the logs or the database: